Equatorial Guinea national football team

 The Equatorial Guinea national football team (Spanish: Selección de fútbol de Guinea Ecuatorial) represents Equatorial Guinea in men's international football and is controlled by the Equatoguinean Football Federation, a member of the Confederation of African Football (CAF).

-The team has never qualified for the FIFA World Cup, but has qualified for the Africa Cup of Nations on three occasions, the first two times as hosts (in 2012 and 2015).
-They reached the quarter-finals in 2012 and 2021 and finished in fourth place in 2015.
+The team has never qualified for the FIFA World Cup, but has qualified for the Africa Cup of Nations on five occasions, the first two times as hosts (in 2012 and 2015).
+They finished in fourth place in 2015, and reached the quarter-finals in 2012 and 2021.

 History

 Equatorial Guinea played its first match on 23 May 1975 against China in a friendly, losing 6–2.
-They did not play another game until entering the 1985 UDEAC Cup in December 1985.
+They did not play another international game until the 1985 UDEAC Cup in December 1985.
 They were drawn in a group against the hosts Congo and Central African Republic.
-They lost 5–0 to the Congo on 9 December and then earned their first draw by drawing 1–1 against the Central African Republic on 14 December.
+They lost 5–0 to the Congo on 9 December and then earned their first draw (1–1) against the Central African Republic on 14 December.
 On 16 December, they played a play-off for fifth place against Chad, and lost 3–2 on penalties after a 1–1 draw.

-Equatorial Guinea would come in fourth in the 1987 UDEAC Cup, losing on penalties in the third place match to Gabon, even though they only scored one goal throughout the tournament in a 1–1 draw against Chad.
+Equatorial Guinea would come in fourth in the 1987 UDEAC Cup, losing on penalties in the third-place match to Gabon, even though they only scored one goal throughout the tournament, in a 1–1 draw against Chad.
 They also drew 0–0 against Cameroon.
 On their next attempt, they got sixth place after losing on penalties against the Central African Republic.
-The next time Equatorial Guinea played the Central African Republic, in 1999, they won, 4–2.
-It was Equatorial Guinea's first win.
+The next time Equatorial Guinea played the Central African Republic, in 1999, they tasted their first ever win, 4–2.

-In the late 2000s, the Equatoguinean Football Federation, along with the Gabonese Football Federation, announced a bid to host the 2012 Africa Cup of Nations, against bids from other African nations including Angola, Libya and Nigeria.
+In the late 2000s, the FEGUIFUT, along with the Gabonese Federation, announced a bid to host the 2012 Africa Cup of Nations, against other African nations' bids, including Angola, Libya and Nigeria.
 Equatorial Guinea and Gabon won the right to host the games, and two new stadiums were built in Equatorial Guinea: Estadio de Bata in Bata and Estadio de Malabo in Malabo.